 Starting with the logo design, we deliver a concept deck with up to three logo design concepts for evaluation.

 The design options that we propose may take very different directions, and we explore and discard several different creative approaches before we commit to the ones we propose.

 The concept deck includes visualisations of the possible applications, to help you imagine how the work will look after implementation.

 As we gather feedback on the chosen logo concept, we go through iterations to finalise the logo design.

 Once a design is approved, it is time for the final touches—we’ll ensure the brand mark is pixel perfect, and define harmonious proportions between its elements, calculating the optimum clear space and the minimum logotype size.

-The logo is merely the beginning—much like building a house, it provides the foundations for the new identity we will be developing.
-So, with the logo design finalised, we start formulating the identity system—a suite of flexible elements that will form the visual language for the brand.
+The logo is merely the beginning—much like building a house; it provides the foundations for the new identity we will be developing.
+So, with the logo design finalised, we start developing the full identity system—a suite of flexible elements that will form the visual language for your brand.

-The visual elements of a brand identity include:
+The visual elements of your brand identity include:

 The final logo is completed, and a usage guide is compiled to provide instructions for its appropriate use.
-The logo usage guide is incorporated in the brand manual that you will receive at the end of the project.
+The logo usage guide is incorporated in the visual style guide that you will receive at the end of the project.

-The identity system will be applied to all your marketing and business collateral.
-We will develop guidelines and templates to provide your team with the necessary tools to create material that’s always on brand and consistent.
+The identity system is applied to your business materials and marketing collateral that you requested for the assignment, or we can develop guidelines and templates to provide your team with the necessary tools to create material that’s always on brand and consistent.